-There was what initially felt like a bit of a detour to philosopher René Descartes to explain the persistent idea of separation between mind and body.
+There was what seemed like a detour to philosopher René Descartes to explain the persistent idea of separation between mind and body.
 However, Descartes ended up appearing even more often than Mrs. P. did, to the point that it got to be a bit much.
 The author writes “I can fondly imagine that Descartes himself might have agreed with me, but I can’t be sure.”Oh my.
 He did make the interesting point, though, that the mind/body divide is a sort of “medical apartheid”, and I very much agree that a more holistic approach will better serve patients.

-According to the author, approaching depression with a focus on serotonin and related neurotransmitters has stalled out, and there have been no major advances in the treatment of depression since around 1990.
-He writes: “To this day, in 2018, I could still safely and acceptably treat most patients with mental health disorders based solely on what was written in those those textbooks” that he used when he started his specialty training in 1989.
-While I understand the underlying point that there haven’t been any revolutionary advances in psychiatry, the notion of seeing a psychiatrist whose knowledge base is rooted in 1989 is unpalatable, to say the least.
+According to the author, approaching depression with a focus on serotonin and related neurotransmitters has stalled out, with no major advances in the treatment of depression since around 1990.
+He writes: “To this day, in 2018, I could still safely and acceptably treat most patients with mental health disorders based solely on what was written in those textbooks” that he used when he started his specialty training in 1989.
+While I understand the underlying point, that’s an unpalatable way to put it.

 The book explains that according to the DSM: “According to the official diagnostic criteria of the American Psychiatric Association, depressed patients can only have a diagnosis of [major depressive disorder] if they do not also have a bodily disease.”
 Based on this, he concluded that Mrs. P. who had rheumatoid arthritis couldn’t have a depression diagnosis.
-To me this interpretation seemed a bit odd.
+To me, this interpretation seemed a bit odd.
 The exact wording in the DSM-5 is: “The episode is not attributable to the physiological effects of a substance or another medical condition.”